City Square, Leeds: History

 Proposals were made in 1893 to transform the area in front of the station.
 The demolition of Leeds' Coloured Cloth Hall and Quebec House gave an open space in which a new General Post Office was constructed in 1896 with a public space in front.
 One proposal was to name the development after John Smeaton, the famous local engineer, but the council unanimously opted to call it City Square, as Leeds was being made a city that year.
 The initial plan had tramway waiting rooms, and public lavatories welcoming new visitors to Leeds.
 However, Colonel Thomas Walter Harding (Lord Mayor of Leeds between 1898 and 1899) was so dismayed that he commissioned William Bakewell to design a square more in the style of an Italian piazza, with statues and trees.

 In the Second World War, during an air raid on Leeds, the Luftwaffe bombed City Square.
 It was at the time the site of a public air raid shelter, which did not withstand the bombing and was significantly damaged.

+In 1964, the view of the square changed dramatically when the Victorian-style Norwich Union building and the Royal Exchange building with its clock-tower were torn down to make way for new modern blocks.

+In 1995, the 1967 modernist Norwich Union House was demolished to make room for the current No. 1 City Square inaugurated in 1998.

 In 1997, traffic that went through the City Square, mainly buses and taxis, was diverted to the Leeds City Centre "Loop" traffic scheme.
 The City Square area was refurbished in 2003, which included closing off one side of the square to traffic, rearranging the statues and adding fountains and traditional street furniture to the square.
 The fountains were removed in 2013.